 As the condition progresses, it may spread to other joints, like the feet, ankles, wrists, elbows, and knees.
 It may also advance to the joints between the vertebrae in the spine, and even affect major organs like the skin, heart, lungs, eyes, and kidneys.

-While there’s no cure for RA, it’s possible to slow its progression and treat its symptoms.
-Healthcare providers typically use a combination of drug treatment, reducing stress on the joints, and physical therapy.
+While there’s no cure for RA, it’s possible to slow progression and treat symptoms.
+Treatment typically involves a combination of drugs, reducing stress on the joints, and physical therapy.
 In some cases, surgery may be necessary to relieve pain and restore function in severely damaged joints.

-- skin problems, like rashes, bumps, or ulcers
+- skin problems, like rashes, bumps (nodules), or ulcers

 - eye problems, like inflammation and dry eyes